The only business plan outline I’ve ever used put more barriers in the way of success than it removed.

-I bet you’ve just said ‘I’ve no idea how to answer that’ to yourself, and probably more than once, right?
+I bet you’ve just thought ‘I’ve no idea how to answer that’, and probably more than once, right?

 Don’t worry, this is to be expected – how could you possibly know everything right now?

 In fact, embrace it because here’s the thing – successful business owners never have all the answers.
-That’s because they’re constantly challenging what their business is offering and why customers buy from them.
+That’s because we’re constantly challenging what our business offers and why customers buy from us.

-They tap into something valuable to people, then raise more questions to continuously learn and improve on it.
-They’re not static in how they plan and run their business.
-Instead, they’re dynamic and will change almost anything if it makes sense to a customer.
+It’s about tapping into something valuable to people, then raising more questions to continuously learn and improve on it.
+You can’t afford to be static in how you plan and run your business.
+Instead, be dynamic and be willing to change almost anything if it makes sense to customers.